 Infrastructure Debt Fund: Infrastructure Debt Fund is a company registered as NBFC to facilitate the flow of long term debt into infrastructure projects.
 Infrastructure Debt Funds raise resources through issue of Rupee or Dollar denominated bonds of minimum 5-year maturity.

 Non-Banking Financial Company – Micro Finance Institution (Most Popular): Micro Finance Institution is a non-deposit taking NBFC that is engaged in microfinance activities.

 NBFC Factor: NBFC Factor is a non-deposit taking NBFC engaged in the principal business of factoring.

 Applying for NBFC License

-The application for NBFC License must be submitted online and offline with the necessary documents to the Regional Office of the Reserve Bank of India.
-The following are the documents that needs to be submitted for NBFC License:
+Submit the application for NBFC License online and offline with the necessary documents to the Regional Office of the Reserve Bank of India.
+The following are the documents that need to be submitted for NBFC License: